Skip to content

 Deploy the Rook operator

-kubectl apply -k /opt/genestack/kustomize/rook-operator/
+kubectl apply -k /etc/genestack/kustomize/rook-operator/

 kubectl -n rook-ceph set image deploy/rook-ceph-operator rook-ceph-operator=rook/ceph:v1.13.7